Skip to main content

 Goals

-• Safe, sanitary, and efficient production space that meets market and health standards
+• Ensure sanitary, efficient production that meets health and market standards.

 • Build and equip 106 m² processing unit

-• Register cooperative, secure sanitary and environmental permits.
+• Register the cooperative and secure sanitary and environmental permits.

 • Implement traceability protocol for crab meat.

-• Train 100+ extractivists: biology, sanitation, and business skills.
+• Train 100+ extractivists in biology, hygiene, and cooperative management.

 Timeline